Sexual assault: Groping

-The term groping is used to define the touching or fondling of another person in a sexual way without the person's consent.
+Groping is a type of sexual assault with the touching or fondling of another person in a sexual way without the person's consent.
 Groping may occur under or over clothing.

 Rape

 Outside of law, the term rape (sexual intercourse or other forms of sexual penetration carried out against a person without that person's consent) is often used interchangeably with sexual assault.
 Although closely related, the two terms are technically distinct in most jurisdictions.
 Sexual assault typically includes rape and other forms of non-consensual sexual activity.

 Abbey et al. state that female victims are much more likely to be assaulted by an acquaintance, such as a friend or co-worker, a dating partner, an ex-boyfriend or a husband or other intimate partner than by a complete stranger.
 In a study of hospital emergency room treatments for rape, Kaufman et al. stated that the male victims as a group sustained more physical trauma and were more likely to have been a victim of multiple assaults from multiple assailants.
 It was also stated that male victims were more likely to have been held captive longer.

 In the U.S., rape is a crime committed primarily against youth.
 A national telephone survey on violence against women conducted by the National Institute of Justice and the Centers for Disease Control and Prevention found that 18% of women surveyed had experienced a completed or attempted rape at some time in their lives.
 Of these, 22% were younger than 12 years and 32% were between 12 and 17 years old when they were first raped.
 In the U.K., attempted rape under the Criminal Attempts Act 1981 is a 'sexual offence' within section 31(1) of the Criminal Justice Act 1991.
 The removal of a condom during intercourse without the consent of the sex partner, known as stealthing, may be treated as a sexual assault or rape in some jurisdictions.